shankar2110/UI_Automatio/README.md

 This runs Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(Cucumber.class)` annotation on the `TestRunner` class tells JUnit to kick off Cucumber.

+Cucumber reports are generated inside the cucumber-html-reports present inside the target folder (masterthought report)

 ## Browser is set from the property file.
 Currently we can run in both chrome and firefox.

 ## Screenshots and Logs to be added yet.